akmurmu82/todoist-clone/README.md

 ### Error Handling
 - **401 Unauthorized**: Returned when the user is not authenticated or the token is invalid.
-- **403 Forbidden**: Returned when a user tries to update a todo they do not own.
+- **403 Forbidden**: Returned when a user tries to update or access a todo they do not own.
+- **404 Not Found**: Returned when a todo with the specified ID is not found.
 - **500 Internal Server Error**: Returned for server-side issues.

 ### Environment Variables